Pastors are to blame! Seriously!

 "I am the Good Shepherd; and I know My sheep and am known by My own."
 John 10:14

-Because the shepherd/sheep relationship is shallow, once again we find people perishing from a lack of knowledge.
+Because shepherds fail to oversee their sheep individually and within the family, once again we find people perishing from a lack of knowledge.
 Biblical illiteracy is running rampant.
-Again, few professing Christians have even a nursery school knowledge of God's Word after decades of being church members.
-As a result, the best they can do is lean on their own understanding, make catastrophic decisions, experience family division and be baren when it comes to good works.
+Few professing Christians today have even a kindergarten knowledge of God's Word after decades of being church members.
+As a result, the best they can do is lean on their own understanding (Proverbs 16:25, Proverbs 3:5-6), make catastrophic decisions, experience family division and be baren when it comes to good works.
 But the problem is far more complex.

 "You are the salt of the earth; but if salt loses its flavor, how shall it be seasoned?
 It is then good for nothing but to be thrown out and trampled by men."
 Matthew 5:13

 Jesus called His disciples and the believers after them to be the salt of the earth.
 Why the salt of the earth?
 Because, just as salt hinders deterioration in food, believers can hinder the rot of evil from spreading beyond what it already is.
 However, when salt lost its preserving power in Jesus' day it would be thrown on the road where people would trample on it.
 Similarly, Christians are to be the salt of America; they have the power to hinder the evil rot from spreading.
 When believers lose their preserving power, they are trampled by the heathen and corruption multiplies.
 In my seventy plus years I have seen the rot overtaking/trampling many Christian values that one time prevailed in the culture.
 Now the grossest of sins are running rampant, portrayed graphically in entertainment and being tolerated.
 But how is this the fault of pastors?
 Obviously, the existence of evil and heathens is not their fault.
 However, the weakness of the salt, the professing Christians is.
-As professing Christians beome more and more ignorant of God and His Word, they become more and more self-absorbed, unable to stand against evil and the perishing it causes.
+As the ignorance of the professing Christians in a congregation goes unattended by their pastors, they are only able to create spiritual plans based on errant thinking, self-gratification and self-determination, just as it happened in the Garden of Eden (Genesis 3:6).
+Therefore, they are unable to stand against evil and the perishing it causes.

 Around 1730 America was deteriorating in a similar fashion as today.
 Then, a few men like Jonathan Edwards and George Whitfield began to preach the truth about the pitiful state of churches and the "Great Awakening" was birthed.
 Included in their message was that pastors can be the solution and not just the cause of the "unsalty" problem.